-- Note: The word "interception" in this context does not include intercept and escort service provided, on request, to an aircraft in distress, in accordance with Volumes II and III of the International Aeronautical and Maritime Search and Rescue (IAMSAR) Manual (Doc 9731). - (1) Interception of civil aircraft shall be governed by appropriate regulations and administrative directives issued by Oman in compliance with the Convention on International Civil Aviation, and in particular Article 3(d) under which Oman undertakes, when issuing regulations for their State aircraft, to have due regard for the safety of navigation of civil aircraft. - (2) The pilot-in-command of a civil aircraft, when intercepted, shall comply with the Standards in, Appendix 2, Sections 2 and 3, interpreting and responding to visual signals as specified in, Appendix 1, Section 2.
+Note: The word "interception" in this context does not include intercept and escort service provided, on request, to an aircraft in distress, in accordance with Volumes II and III of the International Aeronautical and Maritime Search and Rescue (IAMSAR) Manual (Doc 9731).

+(1) Interception of civil aircraft shall be governed by appropriate regulations and administrative directives issued by Contracting States in compliance with the Convention on International Civil Aviation, and in particular Article 3(d) under which Contracting States undertake, when issuing regulations for their State aircraft, to have due regard for the safety of navigation of civil aircraft.
+Accordingly, in drafting appropriate regulations and administrative directives due regard shall be had to the provisions of Appendix 1, Section 2 and Appendix 2, Section 1.